 Consult with an experienced attorney right away.
 There are various options to explore.

 NERC or EEOC may be able to mediate or settle the claim.
-Otherwise, applicants can file a lawsuit against the employer.
-Applicants may be eligible for money damages.
+Otherwise, you can file a lawsuit against the employer.
+You may be eligible for money damages.